Rugby Betting – Complete Guide

 Rugby betting in its most basic form is moneyline wagering.
 It’s the simplest form of betting and requires bettors to pick the team that they win the game outright, nothing more.
 Handicap betting is another option where both teams are assigned a “point spread” similar to football or basketball game.
 There are three outcomes to a handicap bet if there is not a half-point in the spread, which is a win, lose, or push.
 Finally, totals are mostly self-explanatory.
 It’s a bet on the number of points scored in a Rugby match.

-Many sportsbooks will also offer rugby propositions which can be some things, including the number of tries scored by a team or player, the number of conversions completed, and many more.
+Many betting sites will also offer rugby propositions which can be some things, including the number of tries scored by a team or player, the number of conversions completed, and many more.
 Live or in-play betting is also going to be available for most if not all rugby matches at sportsbooks.

 Rugby Union VS. Rugby League – Key Differences